-Finally you will want to protect your equipment in a strong audio rack mount and case.
+Finally, you will want to protect your equipment in a robust audio rack mount and case.
 This way your sound equipment is not left out and unprotected.
-It also makes for a much better packing and unpacking experience.
-All the equipment fits in cases.
+It also makes for much better packing and unpacking experience.
+All the stuff fits in cases.

 Portable Multimedia Systems For Church